janboone/applied-economics/source/source/git.rst

 working on one branch
 ~~~~~~~~~~~~~~~~~~~~~

-Let's create a third repository on GitHub, using the steps :ref:`here <github1>`.
+Let's create a third repository on GitHub, using :ref:`the steps here <github1>`.

 * Create a new repository, say "third-repo".